larics/or_kiwi_control/README.md

 ### gcc 4.7

 Matlab R2014a requires gcc-4.7, so this version must be installed and set as default system-wide before starting Matlab, in order for Matlab to find it.
+Another *important* reason why gcc 4.7 is required might have to do with the runtime libraries installed on the target PC.
+Using a newer gcc version (supported by newer versions of Matlab) might lead to crashes of the executables generated from Simulink models.
 The `update-alternatives` tool offers a nice way of choosing between gcc versions.
 In this example (applicable to Ubuntu 16.04) we'll enable choosing between gcc 5 and gcc 4.7.

 ```
 sudo apt install gcc-4.7 g++-4.7